admin-ch/CovidCertificate-Apidoc/README.md

 - **dateOfBirth**: birthdate of the covid certificate owner.
   - Format: ISO 8601 date without time.
 Range: can be between 1900-01-01 and 2099-12-31.
 Regexp: "[19|20][0-9][0-9]-(0[1-9]|1[0-2])-([0-2][1-9]|3[0|1])".
   - Example: "1981-08-08"
+- **language**: PDF language (together with the standard, which is english).
+Accepted languages are: de, it, fr, rm.
+  - Format: ISO 639-1  two-letter codes, one per language for ISO 639 macrolanguage.
+  - Example: "de"

 ### Vaccination data